TheLongSentance/chatbot_conversation/README.md

 - `conversation_seed`: The initial prompt to start the discussion.
 - `rounds`: Number of conversation rounds.
 - `shared_prefix`: Common instructions provided to all bots about conversation structure.
-  - Supports template variable `{bot_name}` which gets replaced with each bot's name
-  - Example: "You are {bot_name}" becomes "You are RogerFan" for the RogerFan bot
 - `first_round_postfix`: Instructions for first round only (e.g., bot introductions).
 - `last_round_postfix`: Instructions for last round only (e.g., concluding thoughts).
+  - Prefix and postfix all support template variable names:
+    - Supports template variable `{bot_name}` which gets replaced with each bot's name
+    - Example: "You are {bot_name}. " becomes "You are RogerFan. " for the RogerFan bot
+    - Supports template variable `{max_tokens}` which gets replaced with the setting of max_tokens passed to the model
+    - Example: "Keep responses under {max_tokens} tokens. " becomes "Keep responses under 500 tokens. " for a max_tokens parameter set to 500
 - `bots`: Array of bot configurations:
-  - `bot_name`: Display name for the bot
+  - `bot_name`: Display name for the bot (see template variable `{bot_name}` above)
   - `bot_type`: Model type (GPT, CLAUDE, GEMINI, OLLAMA)
   - `bot_version`: Specific model version to use
   - `bot_prompt`: Role-specific instructions for each bot